matt-andrews/Schism/README.md

 #### Auto-mapped Concrete Contracts
 With contracts you can interact with your host using strongly typed interfaces and very little boilerplate.
 The downside to this method is it tightly couples this library with your code on both the host and the client.

-This method requires an additional shared project, which includes interfaces for your controllers.
-These interfaces must inherit from `ISchismContract` and have the attribute `[SchismContract]`

-In your shared client library create a contract interface:
+In your shared host/client library create a contract interface:

 ```csharp
 //The ClientId property should describe the ClientId of the host